Boundedness and decay for the Teukolsky equation on Kerr in the full subextremal range $|a|<M$: frequency space analysis: Precise statement and proof of Theorem

+where the last line follows from the fact that $r^2\sim R_b^2$ in $[R_b/2,R_b]$.
+The upshot here is that we have pushed the errors to a compact $r$ range; moreover, in the $\mc F_{\rm low}$ setting these come with a small parameter.
+Note that an analogous argument (in fact, an easier argument) works for the coupling errors arising from the $K$ Killing energy current. \end{proof}

-The $y$ current current, which is not blind to $\Im\mc{V}_{(k)}$, cannot produce an estimate such as that in Lemma \ref{lemma:h-estimate-low}.
+Next, we look at the virial currents.
+The $y$ current, since it is not blind to $\Im\mc{V}_{(k)}$, cannot produce an estimate such as that in Lemma \ref{lemma:h-estimate-low}.
 By making use of the formulation of the $y$ current in Lemma \ref{lemma:h-y-identity-k}, we show that it can be used to obtain an estimate where, in a region where $y$ is ``good'', a bulk term in $\uppsi_{(k)}$ is controlled by a boundary term, by the inhomogeneity $\mathfrak{G}_{(k)}$ and, if $k<|s|$, by some multiple of the bulk term in $\uppsi_{(k+1)}$.

 \begin{lemma} Let $s\in\mathbb{Z}\backslash\{0\}$.
-Suppose for some $\varepsilon_{\rm width},\omega_{\rm high}>0$, we have $m^2\leq \Lambda\leq \varepsilon_{\rm width}^{-1}\omega_{\rm high}^2$, $|\omega|\leq \omega_{\rm high}$ and $|\Re\mc{V}_{(k)}|,|\Re\mc{V}_{(k)}'|\leq B(\varepsilon,\omega_{\rm high})$.
+Suppose for some $\varepsilon_{\rm width},\omega_{\rm high}>0$, we have $m^2, \Lambda\leq \varepsilon_{\rm width}^{-1}\omega_{\rm high}^2$, $|\omega|\leq \omega_{\rm high}$ and $|\Re\mc{V}_{(k)}|,|\Re\mc{V}_{(k)}'|\leq B(\varepsilon_{\rm width},\omega_{\rm high})$.
 For $k=0,...,|s|$, let $\uppsi_{(k)}$ be a solution of \eqref{eq:transformed-k-separated} defined by \eqref{eq:transformed-transport-separated}.
 Let $\omega_0:=\omega-m\upomega_+$ and $\hat{\mc{V}}_{(k)}=\mc{V}_{(k)}-\mc{V}_{(k)}(r_+)$.

 \begin{itemize}

 \item For any function $y(r^*):\mathbb{R}\to\mathbb{R}$ such that \begin{itemize} \item $y\in C^0$ is piecewise $C^1$ and $y,y'\geq 0$, \item there is some $R_l^*\gg M\max\{|m|,1\}$ such that $y$ is supported in the range $r^*\in[R_l^*,\infty)$ and there $-\Re\mc{V}_{(k)}'\geq 2|s|r^{-3}$ for all $k=0,...,|s|$, \item $r^*y'\leq (1-b_0)y$ for $r^*\in[R_r^*,\infty)$, for some $R_r^*\geq R_l^*\gg 1$ and $b_0\in(0,1)$, \end{itemize} we have the estimate